mathspp/mathspp/pages/02.blog/00.tags/game-theory/blog.md

 title: "Game theory blog articles"
 ---

-# “game theory” tag
+# “GAME THEORY” tag

-## articles about the mathematical field of game theory and its applications
+## Articles about the mathematical field of game theory and its applications